 \subsection{Online phase}

-During the online phase of the method, we are interested in computing the solution to the problem at hand for a given parameter value $\bm{\mu}^* \in \mathcal{D}$.
-This three steps: \begin{enumerate} \item The assembling of the reduced parameter--dependent quantities (i.e. the right--hand side vector) \item The computation of the reduced solution \item The reconstruction of an approximate FOM solution from the space--time reduced one \end{enumerate}
+During the online phase, we are interested in computing the solution to the problem at hand for a given parameter value $\bm{\mu}^* \in \mathcal{D}$.
+This comprises three steps: \begin{enumerate} \item The assembling of the reduced parameter--dependent quantities. \item The computation of the reduced solution. \item The reconstruction of an approximate FOM solution from the space--time reduced one. \end{enumerate}